koengr/QCforBusiness/_applications/chemistry.md

 the H<sub>2</sub> and N<sub>2</sub> molecules into individual atoms.
 Breaking N<sub>2</sub> is especially challenging due to its strong triple bond.
-As an effect, factories operate at extreme conditions, with high temperatures (~400 degrees Celsius) and high pressure, driven mainly by natural gas.
+As an effect, factories operate at extreme conditions, with high temperatures (~400 degrees Celsius) and high pressure (over 200 atmospheres), driven mainly by natural gas.
 As much as [1.8% of the world’s CO2 emission](https://royalsociety.org/topics-policy/projects/low-carbon-energy-programme/green-ammonia/) is caused by factories performing such reactions, consuming around 3-5% of the world’s natural gas production!